microsoft/AdaptiveCards/specs/elements/Image.md

 ### Select action

 1. If `selectAction` is specified and valid, turn the image into a clickable image, and upon user clicking, invoke the `selectAction`.
 Note that `Action.ShowCard` is not supported (that would be considered invalid), and a warning should be issued if it's used here.

+### Tint

+1. If `tint` is specified and valid, obtain the corresponding hex color from the host config just like when obtaining text colors.
+For each pixel in the image, tint it using the hex color from the host config.
+That means...
+	1. Set the RGB values to the RGB values from the host's hex color
+	1. Set the alpha value to `originalAlphaPercent * hostAlphaPercent`